coachshea/math_blog/content/_index.md

 Welcome to the **Math Blog**.
 This site is in a very early stage of development, but the plan is to introduce all math related topics with a focus on the most important concepts taught in high school math classes.
 I hope everyone gets something from it.
-Here are the blogs separated by category:
+The blogs are separated by category in the list below.
+Also, check out my [personal page](https://coachshea.github.io) to see the other projects that I enjoy working on.

 {{< ticks >}}
 * [Algebra](/math_blog/tags/algebra)